jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-021-ownership-transition-messaging.md

 - User can't act on "HPA is now co-owner" without drift
 - When drift occurs, message clearly identifies HPA as the modifier

-### Alternative: Well-Known Controllers Detection
+### Alternative Considered: Well-Known Controllers Detection (Rejected)

-We could use metadata-based detection ONLY for known controllers:
+We considered using metadata-based detection ONLY for known controllers:

 ```go
 knownControllers := []string{